marcusgsta/ramverk2/README.md

 # Ramverk2 – with react-frontend and express-backend

 This repo was made for the course Ramverk2 at Blekinge Tekniska Högskola.
-It constitutes a me-page, with a chat using websockets.io and Mongodb, as well as use of Docker.
-It was mad e by Marcus Gustafsson, and can be run locally by running the following instructions.
+It constitutes a me-page, with a chat using websockets.io and database CRUD using Mongodb, as well as use of Docker.
+It was made by Marcus Gustafsson, and can be run locally by following the instructions below.

 Clone this repo with